About the College

 Prior to being recognized as a Fellow of the ICD, the candidate’s qualifications and achievements are evaluated by a series of credential committees in order to insure that he or she is deserving of this honor and will live up to the ICD motto of “Recognizing Service as well as the Opportunity to Serve”.
 Once initiated, a Fellow in good standing is authorized to use the title “FICD” after his or her name.
-The world headquarters of the International College of Dentists, or The College Office, is located in Flint, Michigan USA.
+The world headquarters of the International College of Dentists is virtual and is managed by remote staff members working around the world.

 The five College Core Values are:

 - Leadership: Uphold the highest standard of professional competence and personal ethics.

 - Recognition: Recognize distinguished service to the profession and the public worldwide.

 - Humanitarianism: Foster measures for the prevention and treatment of oral disease by encouraging and supporting humanitarian projects.